-Currently, GAM is working towards reinforcing the years to come. policy coherence on sustainable development in various ways, for example by improving operational planning.
-It is linking projects and initiatives with the city's strategic goals, the national objectives, and the SDGs, and it continues to measure the city's progress toward achieving the SDGs, guided by the World 1.2.1 Guiding Principles Council on City Data (WCCD), ISO standards, and others.
-GAM is also planning to use the Urban Monitoring Framework as a guiding This VLR was inspired by Volume 1 and 2 principle for measuring progress towards of the Guidelines for VLRs by UN-Habitat achieving the SDGs in the future.
+Currently, GAM is working towards reinforcing policy coherence on sustainable development in various ways, for example by improving operational planning.
+It is linking projects and initiatives with the city's strategic goals, the national objectives, and the SDGs, and it continues to measure the city's progress toward achieving the SDGs, guided by the World Council on City Data (WCCD), ISO standards, and others.
+GAM is also planning to use the Urban Monitoring Framework as a guiding principle for measuring progress towards achieving the SDGs in the future.

-Amman faces a range of challenges in SDG localization due to limited institutional capacities, especially to coordinate activities within and among public sector institutions, Table 1. limited access to funding and finance, and limited access and availability of urban data disaggregated by various categories.
+Amman faces a range of challenges in SDG localization due to limited institutional capacities, especially to coordinate activities within and among public sector institutions, limited access to funding and finance, and limited access and availability of urban data disaggregated by various categories.
 Challenges also exist in acknowledging the situation of women and vulnerable groups throughout the city.
 Access to critical urban infrastructure and services including potable water, healthcare, housing, and education in Amman is challenged, in part due to the influx of migrants at a rate that surpasses infrastructural capacity.
 This has been further exacerbated by COVID-19 and by the ongoing political and economic instability in the Arab region, which also caused adverse effects on tourism and investment.
 The annual cost of supporting Syrian refugees resident in Jordan is estimated at \$2 billion.
-29 led planning for development, in order to ensure Amman's sustainable development in and UCLG,30 adapted and customized to the context of Amman.
-Four principles guided the development of this VLR: it should be evidence-based, participatory, meaningful, and actionable.
-These principles are discussed in
+29 implement evidence-based and communityled planning for development, in order to ensure Amman's sustainable development in the years to come.